coruus/C414Legend-547072/README.markdown

+# C414Legend-547072
-# C414Legend-547072, or HamburgPort, or HugeBikeshed
+## or HamburgPort, or MegaBikeshed

 An elliptic curve over the prime field `Fq(2^414-17)` with cofactor `h=4`, and twist cofactor `h'=h`.
 It has minimal values for Montgomery form `A`